11th MEU Marines, Sailors Conduct Flight Deck Operations Aboard USS Boxer

-U.S. Marines and Sailors conduct flight deck operations aboard Wasp-class amphibious assault ship USS Boxer (LHD 4), in the Pacific Ocean, Jan.
+A U.S. Marine Corps F-35B Lightning II with Marine Fighter Attack Squadron (VMFA) 122, 11th Marine Expeditionary Unit, lands on the flight deck of Wasp-class amphibious assault ship USS Boxer (LHD 4), in the Pacific Ocean, Jan.
 23, 2026.
 The 11th MEU is currently underway aboard the Boxer Amphibious Ready Group in the U.S. 3rd Fleet area of operations conducting integrated training that enhances lethality and warfighting readiness.
-(U.S. Marine Corps video by Lance Cpl.
+(U.S. Marine Corps photo by Lance Cpl.
 Nicole Stuart)

 |Date Taken: